-Introduction to Artificial Intelligence EP15.TOKT11121 (DS) & EP16.TOKT11121 (AI) ยท National Economics University
+EP15.TOKT11121 (DS) & EP16.TOKT11121 (AI) · National Economics University

-Instructors Dr. Trong-Nghia Nguyen
+Dr. Trong-Nghia Nguyen

-207 Giai Phong street, Bach Mai ward, Hanoi, Vietnam
+National Economics University, 207 Giai Phong street, Bach Mai ward, Hanoi, Vietnam

-Artificial Intelligence: A Modern Approach 4th Edition
+Cover of Artificial Intelligence: A Modern Approach (4th Edition)

 Artificial Intelligence: A Modern Approach (4th Edition)

-Authors: Stuart Russell & Peter Norvig (2020)
+Stuart Russell & Peter Norvig (2020) · Pearson

-Description: The primary textbook covering all fundamental AI topics including search, knowledge representation, reasoning, machine learning, and applications.
+The primary textbook covering all fundamental AI topics including search, knowledge representation, reasoning, machine learning, and applications.
 This is the main reference material for the course.

 This course aims to deliver a comprehensive overview of Artificial Intelligence, its implications, applications, and the skills to leverage it.
 The course begins by describing what the latest generation of artificial intelligence techniques can do.
 After an introduction to some basic concepts and techniques, the course illustrates both the potential and current limitations of these techniques with examples from a variety of applications.